rbutinarav/excelgptpro/README.md

 The standalone VBA version is currently available.
 To get started with it, navigate to the `vba` folder and follow the instructions in the README.md file.
 It includes examples to help you understand its functionality and usage.

 ![Screenshot of ExcelGPTPro](./screenshots/helloworld_1.png)
-*This is a screenshot of the ExcelGPTPro interface.*
+*Screenshot showing the first page of the Helloworld example file.*

 ![Screenshot of ExcelGPTPro](./screenshots/helloworld_2.png)
-*This is a screenshot of the ExcelGPTPro interface.*
+*Details of the OpenAI function and the available parameters*